justinba1010/6-20-Java/README.md

 "If you have too many special cases, you are doing it wrong."
 -Craig Zerouni

-"It is faster to make a four-inch mirror then a six-inch mirror than to make a six-inch mirror.""
+"It is faster to make a four-inch mirror then a six-inch mirror than to make a six-inch mirror."
 -Bill McKeeman